Symo-Stuart/DVD_Rental_Store_MySQL_Project/README.md

 Similarly, we want to understand how diversified the inventory is in terms of replacement cost.
 We want to see how big of a hit it would be if a certain category of film became unpopular at a certain store.
 We would like to see the number of films, as well as the average replacement cost, and total replacement cost, sliced by store and film category.

 #### `Thought Process`
 - Our Query requires information from 2 tables that don't have a common key to join them.
 We know that the requirement of joining 2 tables is having a common field, so, how do we do this?
 We use what's called a bridge join.
-This is where we use a 3rd table in our join that cointains common fields with both the tables we primarily want to join.
+This is where we use a 3rd table in our join clause that cointains common fields with both the tables we primarily want to join.
 In this case the film_category table which joins on the film table through film_id and on the category table through category_id hence acting as a bridge.

 #### `Query 4`
 <img src="https://github.com/Symo-Stuart/DVD_Rental_Store_MySQL_Project/blob/main/Query%204.png">